Clovis Unified School District

 Clovis Unified School District is a public school system located in Clovis, California, with its headquarters located at 1450, Herndon Avenue, Clovis.
 Its 49 schools serve a student population of nearly 43,000 students in a geographic area covering about 198 sqmi.
 The district includes almost all of the City of Clovis along with a portion of the City of Fresno, extending to the community of Friant and some of unincorporated eastern Fresno County.
+It additionally includes Tarpey Village, Fort Washington, and most of Millerton.

 A new educational center has broken ground in October, 2023.
 It will include three new schools: Clovis South High School, Phillip V. Sanchez Intermediate, and an unnamed elementary school.
 The new educational center will have a phased opening starting in Fall 2025.

 It is one of the few non-union school districts in California, unlike the nearby Sanger and Fresno school districts.

 The current superintendent is Corrine Folmer, Ed.D.

+Clovis Unified School District Crown Supercoach school buses in Kings Canyon National Park, in 2005.

 Schools

 Elementary, Intermediate, & High Schools

 Each Clovis Unified high school (9-12 grades) has an accompanying intermediate school (7-8 grades) with several feeder elementary schools (K-6 grades).

 List of all high schools and their feeder intermediate and elementary schools: